w25-csci141/Labs/Lab2/lab2.md

    Save the file in your `lab2` folder.
 Return to the terminal, and again issue the `ls` command, and you should see the just-created file listed.

-10. Just as you can run a Python program using Thonny by pressing the green Run button (and in repl.it using its friendly green Run button), you can also run a program from the command line.
+10. Just as you can run a Python program using Thonny by pressing the green Run button, you can also run a program from the command line.
 In the terminal window (make sure you are in your `lab2` folder, which contains your Python program), run the `hello_world.py` program by invoking the python interpreter:

     ```
     python3 hello_world.py